loganhartford/portfolio-site/_books/2024-01-04-make-it-stick.md

 ##### Reading Notes:
 * Desirable difficulty where through exerted effort, the difficulty can be overcome through effort.
-* Multiple choice tests are not as effective as short answer tests where you have to pull thfrom your brain
+* Multiple choice tests are not as effective as short answer tests where you have to pull the information from your brain
 * The more effortful or difficult learning is the more likely it is to stick with us long term How does repetition relate to learning?
 * Undesirable difficult is a difficulty that cannot be overcome through increased effort.
-* Stucture building is the construction of mental models that connect the things we learn with the things we already know to form deeper and more robust memories.
+* Structure building is the construction of mental models that connect the things we learn with the things we already know to form deeper and more robust memories.
   * Having questions embedded in the text will make poor structure builders as good a good as good structure builders at incorporating the information.